ryanreid-code/capstone/README.md

 The datasets can be viewed as classification or regression tasks.
 The classes are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).

-This dataset is also available from the UCI machine learning repository, https://archive.ics.uci.edu/ml/datasets/wine+quality , I just shared it to kaggle for convenience.
-(If I am mistaken and the public license type disallowed me from doing so, I will take this down if requested.)
+This dataset is also available from the UCI machine learning repository, https://archive.ics.uci.edu/ml/datasets/wine+quality

 Content